Bidhan-Bajracharya/Hashnode-Blog/InventoryManagement/README.md

 - Update item i.e., change quantity if there is a sale
 - Delete item i.e., no longer sold
 - Return total stock
-- purchase item and update inventory and till balance
+- Purchase item and update inventory and till balance
 - Return item and update inventory and till balance